 The following are the top queries about this visa:

-Yes.
-By requesting this visa as the primary investor, you are permitted to bring your partner and children.
-But keep in mind that in order to bring your kids, they must be under 21, enrolled in school, and dependent on you financially.
+Yes, when applying for this visa as a principal investor, you are allowed to bring your partner and children.
+But please note that in order to bring your children, they must be under 21 years of age, enrolled in school and financially dependent on you.

-Many individuals are unsure about this.
-What would happen if I purchased the property in the past but later decide to apply for an investor permit?
-There wouldn't be any issues.
-You are capable of doing it.
-The only prerequisite is that the home has to be purchased after 2014, when the law governing the golden visa went into effect.
+Understandably, many people have doubts about this.
+What if I have already bought a property in the past but now I want to apply for an investor permit?
+There would be no problem.
+You can do it without any difficulties.
+The only prerequisite is that the property was purchased after 2014, when the law regulating the Golden Visa came into force.

-Golden visa holders typically travel to Spain just once or twice a year because they do not need to stay for more than six months in order to renew their permits.
-Due to this, they are no longer considered residents for tax purposes (which really conditions the taxes they will end up paying).
+People with golden visas generally travel to Spain only once or twice a year, as they do not need to stay more than six months to renew their permits.
+This excludes them from the category of tax residents (which has implications for the taxes they will eventually have to pay).

 The majority of the doubts and commonly asked questions regarding the golden Spanish visa have already been addressed.